This guide to planning your exit strategy is the result of Growthink’s 20+ years of experience helping companies develop successful exit plans.

 10. Build Intellectual Property

-Sometimes your IP value can represent the entire purchase price of your company.
+Sometimes your IP value can represent the entire purchase price of your business.

 Think about intellectual property and how you use that IP to create real value for your company.
 And ideally how it can provide even more value to an acquirer.